 July 18, 2008

-Are you or your partner having an emotional affair or are each of you vulnerable to emotional infidelity?
-Discover what creates this vulnerability and what you can do about it.
+Are you or your partner having an emotional affair or are you vulnerable to emotional infidelity?
+Discover what creates this vulnerability and what to do.

 How dangerous to a marriage or committed relationship is emotional infidelity?

 One way of looking at emotional infidelity is that it is very dangerous, because it not only takes away time and energy from the marriage, but it can lead to sexual infidelity and possibly to the end of marriage.